Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03-delta-lake.md

 1. Under the results returned by the first code cell, use the + Code icon to add a new code cell.

-> [!TIP]
-> To see the + Code icon, move the mouse to just below and to the left of the output from the current cell.
+   >**Tip**: To see the + Code icon, move the mouse to just below and to the left of the output from the current cell.
 Alternatively, in the menu bar, on the Edit tab, select **+ Add code cell**.

 2. To create a managed Delta table, add a new cell, enter the following code and then run the cell: